-The decrease of the prefactor $|\alpha\beta|$ is the dominant reason why the concurrence decreases with increasing g for large coupling.
-Close inspection of Fig. 2 also shows that there is an optimal cavity loss rate $\kappa$ for entanglement for a fixed g and $\gamma$ .
+The decrease of the prefactor $\alpha^2\beta^2$ (the product of the single rates of cavity transmission and fluorescence)in the entanglement E as found in Eq.
+23 is the dominant reason that the entanglement decreases with increasing g for large coupling.
+We also find that there is an optimal cavity loss rate for entanglement for a fixed g and g.
 This is a result of reaching a maximum in the population of the states different from the vacuum (Eq.
-(5)).
-Our results here are consistent with the numerical results of Nha and Carmichael [5].
+5).
+Our results here are consistent with the numerical results of Nha and Carmichael [4].